 Water vapor diffusion through propolis

-Building physics function of propolis in beehives
+Building physical purpose and function of propolis in the beehive

 Propolis prevents capillary condensation on the side of the bees